-Her current work depicts moments and tattered landmarks along her daily New York City commute.
-Combining realism with elements of abstraction, the paintings express the vulnerability and resilience that coexists in people and objects.
+Her current work depicts moments and tattered landmarks along her New York City commute.
+Combining realism with elements of abstraction, she seeks to express the vulnerability and resilience that coexist in people, places and objects.

-Saluja trained with John Frederick Murray both at the School of Visual Arts, and as a registered copyist at the Metropolitan Museum of Art.
-She received her MFA from the New York Academy of Art.
-She is adjunct faculty in the Continuing Studies program at the New York Academy of Art, and teaches drawing and painting at the Long Island Academy of Fine Art.
+Saluja studied with John Frederick Murray privately and at the School of Visual Arts, receiving her BFA in 1997.
+She has an MFA in Painting from the New York Academy of Art and is adjunct faculty in their Continuing Studies Department.
+She also teaches drawing and painting at the Long Island Academy of Fine Art.

 Saluja is represented by Hersh Fine Art in Long Island, New York.